 "There’s so much congestion in LA that the populace is embracing public transit, so there’s a lot of subway construction going on -- when working with LA Metro, we were involved in the early planning of the subway lines, so we're able to go in to do our installation before it starts operating," he continues.
 "We've been working on the Crenshaw line, the Regional Connector Transit Corridor, and three Purple line extensions, and it has been good -- it’s a night and day difference being able to go in there without having to worry about the resume of service or other people’s schedules."

-Come back on Friday for the second part of the interview, where we discuss the increased data requirements of the modern world, the challenges brought by an evermore taxed infrastructure, and the ways one can address and profit from them.
+This is part 1 of a three-part interview.
+Click here to read part 2, where we discuss the increased data requirements of the modern world, the challenges brought by an evermore taxed infrastructure, and the ways one can address and profit from them.
+Click here to read part 3, where we cover the security advantages and risks of underground telecomms, both from a passenger safety and national security perspectives.

 If you're interested in learning more about telecomms in rail and meet other brilliant speakers and companies like Joe Mullin and inSite Wireless, book your ticket now and join us at SmartTransit LA, on October 28-30th.